 After breakfast at kungwe lodge, visitors shall gather to listen to the chimp guides will briefly take you through the rules of trekking for the safely and health of chimps, and again guides know most of the chimps by features such as facial recognition.

-A maximum number of 6 people can trek and view them for only one hour so as to minimize disturbances, voices must be kept low not to scare away other animals, visitors must stay in a tight group to avoid attacks, keep a 10 meter distance to photograph chimps but flashlight must be off, eating in front of chimps is not allowed as well as touching them.
+A maximum number of 6 people on safari in Tanzania can trek and view them for only one hour so as to minimize disturbances, voices must be kept low not to scare away other animals, visitors must stay in a tight group to avoid attacks, keep a 10 meter distance to photograph chimps but flashlight must be off, eating in front of chimps is not allowed as well as touching them.
 Visitors are advised not to leave their belongings behind or litter the forest as it might transmit human related diseases.
 Once you adhere to these rules your trek will be amazing and ensuring continuity of chimpanzee trekking.

 There are self contained tourist bandas and private owned camps suitable for budget travelers and other groups of people who come to the park.
 Self catering facilities can be offered and local cooks are available for hire.
 Visitors should use the reservation email of the park for bookings.